Freeze N Dried

 Controversies and Bans: The Skittles Lawsuit

-A resident of San Leandro, California, filed a lawsuit against the Mars Corporation due to "heightened levels" of titanium dioxide in Skittles, alleging that the candies "are not safe and pose a significant health risk to unsuspecting consumers."
-The substance titanium dioxide, an insoluble white powder used extensively in commercial products, including food, as an anti-caking or whitening agent, is said to be used in Skittles to produce the rainbow-like hues.
+A man in the US, who lives in the town of San Leandro in California, has taken the Mars corporation to court over ‘heightened levels' of titanium dioxide found in Skittles – claiming that the candies are ‘not safe and pose a significant health risk to unsuspecting consumers'.
+Titanium dioxide (titania), an insoluble white powder that's widely used in commercial products (from paints to plastics, sunscreens to sprinkles) as an anti-caking or whitening agent, is, we're told, the ingredient used in Skittles to create its rainbow stripes.

 Skittles Logo: A Colorful Identity